Central concepts

 State variables can either be declared or generated

-• Declared state variables are explicitly declared in the source code of one of the modules.
+• Declared state variables are explicitly declared in the source code of the modules.

 • Generated state variables are constructed by the framework to automatically compute things like